aclaf/flagrant/docs/explanation/concepts.md

 - `SpecificationError` - Base exception for all specification validation failures
 - `DuplicateNameError` - Raised when option names, subcommand names, or positional names conflict
-- `InvalidNameFormatError` - Raised when names violate format rules (e.g., empty long option name)
+- `InvalidNameFormatError` - Raised when names violate format rules (for example, empty long option name)
-- `InvalidArityError` - Raised when arity constraints are structurally invalid (e.g., min > max)
+- `InvalidArityError` - Raised when arity constraints are structurally invalid (for example, min > max)

 Construction-time validation raises specific errors for structural configuration problems: arity constraints where minimum exceeds maximum are invalid, empty option long names are invalid, and positional indices that conflict with existing specs are invalid.